Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_guesser_unguessable_roles                  "lootgoblin,Zombie" // Names of roles that cannot be guessed by the Guesser, separated with commas.
 Do not include spaces or capital letters. ttt_guesser_warn_all                           0       // Whether all players are warned when there's a Guesser in a round

+// Cannibal
+ttt_cannibal_is_independent                    0       // Whether Cannibals should be treated as members of the independent team (rather than the jester team) ttt_cannibal_notify_mode                       0       // The logic to use when notifying players that a Cannibal was killed.
+Killer is notified unless "ttt_cannibal_notify_killer" is disabled.
+0 - Don't notify anyone.
+1 - Only notify traitors and detectives.
+2 - Only notify traitors.
+3 - Only notify detectives.
+4 - Notify everyone ttt_cannibal_notify_killer                     1       // Whether to notify a Cannibal's killer ttt_cannibal_notify_sound                      0       // Whether to play a cheering sound when a Cannibal is killed ttt_cannibal_notify_confetti                   0       // Whether to throw confetti when a Cannibal is a killed ttt_cannibal_can_see_jesters                   0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the Cannibal ttt_cannibal_update_scoreboard                 0       // Whether the Cannibal shows dead players as missing in action

 // ----------------------------------------

 // INDEPENDENT TEAM SETTINGS